pascomnet/documentation/site/content/gateways/beronet/_index.en.md

 ### Direct Trunk Connection of Endpoints (Optional)

 {{% notice tip %}}
-This function only makes sense with an ISDN trunk located on the same Gateway.
+This function only makes sense in combination with an ISDN trunk located on the same Gateway.
 {{% /notice %}}

-If you wish to purpose your beroNet Gateway to operate ISDN or Analog endpoints in combination with an ISDN trunk on the same box, then the option to directly connect the endpoints directly to the trunk without needing to route calls over the complete path to the phone system.
+If you wish to use your beroNet Gateway to operate ISDN or Analog endpoints in combination with an ISDN trunk on the same box, then use the option to directly connect the endpoints directly to the trunk without needing to route calls over the complete path to the phone system.

 ![beroNet direct connection](direct.en.png)